al-berger/AFC/README.md

 Once you have defined the details of your audio flow in a flowlist file, you can start to play it.
 To play the flow, type the following command on the command line:

 ```
-frend <full/path/to>/"AFC.td"
+tree3 <full/path/to>/"AFC.td"
 ```

-`frend` - is the name of the FREND interpreter's executable file, `"AFC.td"` - is a program file from this distribution.
+`tree3` - is the name of the TREE3 interpreter's executable file, `"AFC.td"` - is a program file from this distribution.
 If directories with these files are not in the system PATH list, the file names need to be typed with the full paths.

 The above command will start the flow that has the default name in the flowlist file.
 To start a flow with other name, the command should be typed as follows:

 ```
-frend <full/path/to>/ "AFC.td" <flow_name>
+tree3 <full/path/to>/ "AFC.td" <flow_name>
 ```

 ## Flow configuration